niplav/site/pickup_reports.md

 ### Uninteresting Weaseling #1

 Session on a friday evening.
-No approaches (I am a bitch).
+No approaches (I am a little bitch).
 12 bona-fide weasels, but I *am* getting closer to approaching again—gave multiple compliments, ~two of them to hot chicks.

 Two standout moments.